Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Examples

 The thermodynamic potentials $\varphi^I$ are subject to the constraint \eqref{etacoho_vs_varphi2}, and the magnetic fluxes $\flux^I$ must satisfy the linear relation \eqref{flux_constraint_wba}.
 These constraints can be written as

-When we consider ungauged supergravities the expression \eqref{OSA_ring} remains identical compared to the gauged case, whereas in the above constraints we need to set $\V_I=0$; then the first constraint becomes the same as \eqref{AF_constraint}, while the second becomes trivial.
+When we consider ungauged supergravities the expression \eqref{OSA_ring} remains identical compared to the gauged case, whereas in the above constraints we need to set $\V_I=0$; then the first constraint becomes the same as \eqref{AF_constraint}, while the second becomes trivial for $\mp\to-$.
+It is easy to see that the choice $\mp\to+$ is not possible in asymptotically-flat.

+If asymptotically-AdS black ring solutions that are smooth and have a single bubble exist in the STU model, we can compare the constraint \eqref{ring_constraints} on the fluxes with equations (144-145) of \cite{Kunduri:2007qy}, obtained from the most general near horizon solution of a black ring with U(1)$^2$ rotational symmetry.
+We find a match only for $\mp \to +$, suggesting that if such black ring solutions in AdS exist, they must have $V^2=(0,0,-1)$ in the fan, the opposite sign compared to the asymptotically-flat ones.

 \paragraph{Thermodynamics of the asymptotically-flat black ring.}

 We can follow a procedure similar to the one that we outlined in section \ref{example BH} for black holes with $S^3$ horizon, and find the entropy of asymptotically flat black rings from the on-shell action \eqref{OSA_ring} by extremizing the functional